Elijah-1994/data-collection-pipeline/README_v2.md

 The last step was to organise and add the relevent files which will ensure the code is packages correctly.
 This included adding;

-* placing the main python script into a project folder.
+* renaming the python script as 'WaterstonesScrapper.py' and placing the script into a project folder.
 * placing the test file into a test folder.
 * creating a requirements.txt file which contains the external dependencies and versions.
 * Creating a setup.py and setup.cfg which contains the meta data of the project and packages which need to be installed.